-RPT-Fitch Rates China Resources Land's USD Notes Final 'BBB+'
+RPT-Fitch rates China Resources Land's USD notes final 'BBB+'

 projects in higher-tier cities or in city centres that enjoy both strong demand

 and firm pricing.
-This is reflected in the higher land cost of CNY3,914 per
+This is reflected in the higher land cost of CNY5,122 per

 High-Yielding Investment Properties: CR Land's investment properties are in